Ferrari Challenge: Trofeo Pirelli: Deluxe edition

-System 3 also released a cheaper version of Trofeo Pirelli the following year in Europe, titling it Ferrari Challenge: Deluxe and adding new cover art to market it as a budget edition.
+System 3 also released a cheaper version of Trofeo Pirelli the following year in Europe and Australia, titling it Ferrari Challenge: Deluxe and adding new cover art to market it as a budget edition.
 It is available on the same platforms as the original release.

 Reception

-The game received "mixed or average" reviews on all platforms according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews on all platforms according to video game review aggregator website Metacritic.

 The Brazilian site Baixaki Jogos rated the PlayStation 3 version of Ferrari Challenge Trofeo Pirelli 7.4 out of 10, while the Nintendo Wii version received 6.5 out of 10.

+Sales

+Within the first three weeks of its release in the United Kingdom, sales of the title suffered from limited distribution, which caused it to fail in entering the weekly Top 40 best-selling games in the UK chart.

 Expanded sequel

-Ferrari The Race Experience is a racing simulator and an expanded sequel to Ferrari Challenge Trofeo Pirelli.
+Ferrari: The Race Experience is a racing simulator and an expanded sequel to Ferrari Challenge Trofeo Pirelli.
 It was also developed by Eutechnyx and published by System 3.
 Ferrari The Race Experience was released for the PlayStation Network in 2010, and on PlayStation 3 disc in 2011.
 The retail release for the Nintendo Wii was released in 2011, exclusively in Europe.

 The majority of the 17 circuits and 32 cars have been recycled from Ferrari Challenge Trofeo Pirelli (including both DLC packs).
 Vehicle roster is now extended to include Ferrari models 599XX and 458 Italia.
 There is a new career mode, with three racing classes (covering Classic cars, GT Road cars and GT Race cars).
 The PS3 version has also 1-16 player LAN and online multiplayer.